-Acting for Crown Resorts Limited in the ongoing Zantran Pty Limited v Crown Resorts Limited securities class action in the Federal Court of Australia arising from detention of Crown staff in China.
-Led by N J Young QC, N D Hopkins QC, with R G Craig QC with H C Whitwell and briefed by Minter Ellison Lawyers, including in successful appeal to Full Court enforcing obligations of confidence owed by former Crown employees led by N J Young QC with H C Whitwell.
+Appearing for Crown Resorts Limited in the Zantran Pty Limited v Crown Resorts Limited securities class action in the Federal Court of Australia arising from detention of Crown staff in China.
+Led by N J Young QC, N D Hopkins QC and R G Craig QC with H C Whitwell and briefed by Minter Ellison Lawyers, including in successful appeal to Full Court enforcing obligations of confidence owed by former Crown employees led by N J Young QC with H C Whitwell.

 Acting for shareholders in Federal Court proceedings concerning whether the board of directors had power to postpone a Shareholders’ meeting called under s 249F of the Corporations Act 2001 (Cth).
 With P G Liondas, briefed by Clarendon Lawyers.

 Acting for OZ Minerals Holdings in the securities class action and related proceedings in the Federal Court of Australia concerning the merger of Zinifex and Oxiana.
 Also appeared in interlocutory proceedings concerning claims of legal professional privilege over discovered documents.
 With N P De Young, briefed by K+L Gates.
 The proceedings were settled before trial.

 Acting for defendant executive in Federal Court proceedings involving claims of misleading and deceptive conduct in connection with the $NZ1.5 billion sale of an alcoholic beverage business to Asahi.
 With J P Slattery and briefed by K+L Gates (settled).